cryptmaster/shiny-barnacle/README.md

 	Scripts have been modified to read JSON of YELP review files out of saved apfannenstein/projects directory, allowing use off-grid.
 	To remedy this: use vplyzinski/projects directory later on.

-	Python scripts were written using Python 2.
-Many scripts are based off those originally developed by gsell.